mercadopago/devsite-docs/guides/online-payments/subscriptions/introduction.en.md

 > NOTE
 >
-> Do you want to create subscriptions quickly and easily?
+> Do you want to offer subscriptions quickly and easily?
 >
 > Enter the [Subscriptions](https://www.mercadopago[FAKER][URL][DOMAIN]/subscription-plans) section on your Mercado Pago account panel, set the data you need and that's it!